diarmidmackenzie/aframe-game-tutorial/lessons/Lesson3.md

 In getting to this stage, we've used various new concepts.

-- version control with Git and GitHub Desktop, including
 - schemas for A-Frame Components
 - `for` loops
 - Arrays